shopware/shopware/src/Docs/_new/4-how-to/030-sales-channel-api-controller.md

 into the `<plugin root>/src/Resources/config` directory.

 It only has to contain the path to the plugins controllers.
-This example will have it's API controller inside a `Controller` folder.
+This example will have its API controller inside a `Controller` folder.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>